erdogant/findpeaks/docs/pages/html/_sources/Topology.rst.txt

-Some of the explanations of **topology**, and **persitent homology** are gathered from various sources on the internet (articles, stackoverflow, blog pages, and git pages), and combined on this page.
-All references are depicted at the bottom of the page.
-Note that all examples are made with ``findpeaks``.
-The function with docstrings for the topology method can be found here :func:`findpeaks.stats.topology`.

 Topology
 ''''''''''
-Topological data analysis (TDA) applies methods of topology in data analysis and found many applications in data science[1].
+Topological data analysis applies methods of topology in data analysis and found many applications in data science[1].
 TDA builds upon the observation that data often possesses a certain intrinsic shape such as the shape of a point cloud, the shape of a signal or the shape of a geometric object.
 Persistent homology is probably the most prominent tool in TDA that gives us the means to describe and quantify topological properties of these shapes [1].

+All references are depicted at the bottom of the page.
+Note that all examples are made with ``findpeaks``.
+The function with docstrings for the topology method can be found here :func:`findpeaks.stats.topology`.

 Persistent Homology